Spyrix/WizardFight/README.md

 # WizardFight
-This is a game that started with me wanting to learn Unity better, and is evolving into a first game.
-It lacks some polish, admittedly, but it's good for what it is.
-Play it here: https://spyrix.itch.io/wizard-fight
+This is a game that started with me wanting to learn the Unity game engine better, and evolved into a basic first game.
+It lacks some polish, but it's good for what it is.
+Play it here, you'll need two controllers connected locally to your computer: https://spyrix.itch.io/wizard-fight

 Showing the main menu and spell selection.